akevalion/Football/video/script.md

 Roassal has been used to visualize many data and complex projects such as large software in Java, satelite data, profilers, 3d visualizations, etc.

+Finally those logos are from companies or groups using roassal
 # CONCLUSIONS

 Building customised analysis tools